 Mojo’s groundbreaking Geometron 29er won’t cramp your style, no matter how tall you are

 Mojo’s groundbreaking Geometron G13 29er won’t cramp your style, no matter how tall you are.
-Here’s Roo’s update opus on his longtermer.
+Here’s Roo’s final verdict on his longtermer.

 - £2,350 frame-only with Fox Float X2